phillycc/Iron-Yard-Assignments/JavaScript-Array-Methods.md

 // removed is ['drum']
 ```

 This method can remove elements from an array.
-In the example, it removes 1 element where `homeMany` equals 1 and it removes that one element from index 2, which in this case is: drum.
+In the example, it removes 1 element where `howMany` equals 1 and it removes that one element from index 2, which in this case is: drum.
 Splice can also add an element, which in the example it does by adding 'trumpet' at the index when drum was removed.

 ```javascript
 Array.prototype.unshift(element1[, ...[, elementN]]])